 Once on the island, our intrepid explorers meet their hosts Dr. Werner (Tawm Ellis) and his Native American servant Laughing Crow (Ivan Agar, Behind Locked Doors, La Contradicta).
 And not long after they begin to meet their bloody demise.

 Actually, despite its reputation as a gore film, Shriek of the Mutilated takes a while to get down to business.
-The opening decapitation is actually bloodless and the death of Spencer and his wife settles for simply showing some red paint pretending to be blood.
+The opening decapitation is actually bloodless, and the death of Spencer and his wife settle for simply showing some red paint pretending to be blood.
 It’s nearly an hour into the film before we get anything that could be called gory.
-And that shot, along with the film’s title and plot were all it took in the pre internet and VHS era.
+And that shot, along with the film’s title and plot, were all it took in the pre-internet and VHS era.
 There are some decent corpse makeups and a head in a bed, but even by the standards of its time, it’s a rather tame film.

 As for the Yeti, why they insist on calling it that and not Sasquatch or Bigfoot is beyond me, it’s anything but scary.
 It looks like a sheepdog costume meant for a furry convention.
 Only walking on two feet and with dollar store fangs.
 They would have been better just using a gorilla costume.
 I do give the filmmakers credit for ingenuity when it comes to depicting a blizzard by printing the film in an extreme white tint.
 Despite being able to see the grass and leaves on the ground, it’s still more effective than the spray-painted sand dunes in Tremors: A Cold Day in Hell.

 Plotwise, Shriek of the Mutilated isn’t anything special and spoiled its big reveal right on the original poster.
 Even if it hadn’t, you would be able to guess within the first fifteen or so minutes just where everything is heading.
 That’s just one of several legitimately good ideas worked into the script, but the filmmakers lacked the budget and talent to properly execute them.